paciowg/sample-data/2022-05 HL7 May Connectathon/ConnectathonSampleData/Usage.md

 This page describes how to use the artifacts in this directory to build and use sample data for the PACIO track at the May 2022 HL7 Connectathon.

+Sample data for this connectathon includes many different IGs.
+Each use a specific subset of this pipeline
+- Shared organizations, practitioners, roles, and locations: start from spreadsheets (NOTE: some non-shared instances come direct from FSH or JSON)
+- PACIO Functional Performance: start from spreadsheets (NOTE: SPLASCH data using the SPLASCH IG uses a different spreadsheet and CSV to FSH pipeline not documented here)
+- PACIO Re-Assessment Timepoints: start from FSH
+- eCQM input data: start from FSH
+- Gravity SDOH Clinical Care: Not included here
+- MCC Care Plan: start from FSH
+- eLTSS Care Plan: start from FSH
+- PACIO ADI: from JSON

 ## Fill out spreadsheets

 For some classes of data, spreadsheets are a convenient way to collaborate with non-technical members of the team, assuming that they can be transformed into JSON FHIR data.
 Specifically, sample data that fits the following characterists is a good candidate for this form of collaboration: